shubhammantri1/First_App/README.md

 # Android
-Hello Guys, Here I am Providing a illustration of Button and Toast in Android.
+Hello Guys, Here I am Providing an illustration of Button and Toast in Android.
 I am creating an app that shows a message on clicking Button.
 # What is Toast??
 A toast provides simple feedback about an operation in a small popup.